Are you looking for a weekend away and the best weekend trips from Nashville, TN? Don’t worry—we have you covered!

 Approximately 4 hours away from Nashville, Cumberland Gap National Historical Park is a fantastic weekend getaway from Nashville.

-The area is also known for Pinnacle Overlook, an overlook that is reached via a 7.8-mile out and back trail.
-It is also known for Tri-State Peak Monument, Little Congress Bicycle Museum, and many other places.
+The area is also known for Pinnacle Overlook, an overlook that is reached via a 7.8-mile out-and-back trail.
+It is also known for the Tri-State Peak Monument, Little Congress Bicycle Museum, and many other places.

 Distance: 127 miles